 Camping out: What is it?

-Camping out can help with sleep and settling problems in older babies and young children.
+Camping out is a way of dealing with persistent settling and waking problems in babies and young children.
 It can also help with older children who are having problems getting to sleep, particularly if they feel

 anxious or frightened.